-Advancing Equity, Asexuality, and Intersectionality in Psychology
+Advancing Asexuality, Advocacy, and Social Justice in Psychology

-• ASU Counseling Psychology Doctoral Student
+ASU Counseling Psychology Doctoral Student

-• I believe in creating an empowering therapeutic alliance that acknowledges systemic influences on mental health and honors the unique lived experiences of every client.
+I believe in creating an empowering therapeutic alliance that acknowledges systemic influences on mental health and honors the unique lived experiences of every client.

 “And so, lifting as we climb, onward and upward we go, struggling and striving, and hoping that the buds and blossoms of our desires will burst into glorious fruition…”